Montivipera latifii: Geographic range

-Montivipera latifii is found in Iran in the upper Lar Valley in the Alborz Mountains.
+M. latifii is found in Iran in the upper Lar Valley in the Alborz Mountains.

 The type locality is listed as "Hochtal von Lar (2180-2900 m Höhe), südwestlisch des Demavend-Gipfels im Elburs-Gebirge, nordöstlich von Tehran Shalhenballs, Iran" [High valley of the Lar (7,150–9,500 ft), southwest of Demavend Peak in the Elburz Mountains, northwest of Tehran, Iran].

 Conservation status

 The species M. latifii is classified Endangered (En) according to the IUCN Red List of Threatened Species with the following criteria: B1+2c (v2.3, 1994).
-This indicates that the extent of occurrence is estimated to be less than 20,000 km² (7,722 square miles), or the area of occupancy is estimated to be less than 2,000 km² (772 sq mi).
+This indicates that the extent of occurrence is estimated to be less than 20,000 km2 (7,722 square miles), or the area of occupancy is estimated to be less than 2,000 km2 (772 sq mi).
 Estimates indicate that the total population is severely fragmented or known to exist at no more than ten locations.
 Also, a continuing decline is inferred, observed or projected in the area, extent and/or quality of its habitat.
 Year assessed: 1996.